 The disability pension is paid to employees who suffer an injury or contract a disease as a result of work and are assessed 25% disabled.
 The minimum weekly pension is $47.00.

-The invalidity pension is paid to employees who cannot work due to a disease which is likely to be permanent and has been sick for at least 13 weeks before claiming the benefit.
+The invalidity pension is paid to employees who cannot work due to a disease which is likely to be permanent and have been sick for at least 13 weeks before claiming the benefit.
 The minimum weekly pension is $47.00.

 How GPS can Help